How to Keep Bats Out of Your House

 Bat infestations are more prevalent than most people realize.
 A bat infestation in your house is not the same as bat conservation.

-Bats, like many other pests, may pose a threat to human health because of the diseases they may be carrying.
+Like many other pests, bats may threaten human health because of the diseases they may be carrying.

 Frequent Bat Droppings